bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 #### Checksum

-The checksum is a 40 bits BCH codes defined over GF(2^5).
+The checksum is a 40 bits BCH code defined over GF(2^5).
 It ensures the detection of up to 6 errors in the address and 8 in a row.
 Combined with the length check, this provides very strong guarantee against errors.

 The checksum is computed per the code below: